AnnSeidel/penguin-analysis/README.md

 # penguin-analysis
 Benchmarking for PenguiN paper

 |--benchmarking: Includes all data and scripts used for generating the benchmark results
 |
-|--summaries:
+|--results: Includes all relevant assembly results as text files
+|
+|--notebooks: Includes jupyter notebooks for generating figures
+|
+|--figures: Includes paper figures

 ############### BENCHMARKING ##################